bencevans/grunt-sequelize/README.md

 #### Undo

-In order to migrate down the stack, use:
+In order to migrate down the latest migration, use:

     $ grunt sequelize:migrate:undo

 #### Redo

-Also you can redo all your migrations by running:
+Also you can redo latest migration by running:

     $ grunt sequelize:migrate:redo

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Validate and test your code by running [Grunt](http://gruntjs.com/)
+Validate and test your code by running

-    $ grunt validate
+    $ npm run lint

 ## Release History
 _(Nothing yet)_